mainwp/mainwp/readme.txt

 * Fixed: an issue with generating incorrect URL for the Test Connection feature
 * Fixed: an issue with redirecting to the Overview page
 * Fixed multiple PHP warnings
-* Fixed: an issue with updating stagings sites
+* Fixed: an issue with updating staging sites
 * Added: support for custom extension icons
 * Added: a new feature for refreshing site favicons
 * Added: multiple security enhancements